-1- Department of Pediatrics, Jagannath Gupta Institute of Medical Sciences, Kolkata, West Bengal, India. , drsushantabhanja@gmail.com
+1- Department of Pediatrics, Jagannath Gupta Institute of Medical Sciences, Kolkata, India. , drsushantabhanja@gmail.com

-2- Department of Community Medicine, Jagannath Gupta Institute of Medical Sciences, Kolkata, West Bengal, India.
+2- Department of Community Medicine, Jagannath Gupta Institute of Medical Sciences, KPC Medical College and Hospital, Kolkata, India.

-3- Department of Radiology, Jagannath Gupta Institute of Medical Sciences, Kolkata, West Bengal, India.
+3- Department of Radiology, Jagannath Gupta Institute of Medical Sciences, Kolkata, India.

-Methods: A cross-sectional study was conducted for six months among seventy-five pediatrics out-patient attendees aged 5-18 years of a teaching hospital of west Bengal.
-Socio-demographic characteristics including physical activity levels were taken with questionnaire, anthropometric measurements, laboratory investigations and carotid intima-medial thickness (CIMT) was measured with B-mode USG.
-Data were analyzed with SPSS, Epi Info and WHO Anthro plus software.
+Methods: A cross-sectional study was conducted for six months among seventy-five pediatric out-patient attendees aged 5-18 years of a teaching hospital in West Bengal.
+Socio-demographic characteristics including physical activity levels were taken with a questionnaire, anthropometric measurements, and laboratory investigations, and carotid intima-medial thickness (CIMT) was measured with B-mode USG.
+Data were analyzed with SPSS software, version 22, Epi Info, and WHO Anthro plus software, version 1.0.4.

-Result: Statistically significant association of childhood overweight and obesity was found to have with exclusive breast feeding, high lipid profile & blood sugar, physical inactivity, high LFT & CIMT values.
+Results: Statistically significant association between childhood overweight and obesity was found with exclusive breastfeeding, high lipid profile and blood sugar, physical inactivity, high liver function test, and CIMT values.

-Conclusion: Alarming increase of childhood overweight and obesity indicates towards need of more comprehensive preventive interventions to avoid pandemic of this impending non-communicable disease.
+Conclusions: The alarming increase in childhood overweight and obesity indicates the need for more comprehensive preventive interventions to avoid the pandemic of this impending non-communicable disease.

 Type of Study: